-(e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non- independent directors and members of management are not in attendance.
+Montreal Port Authority.
+Alain Côté has previously held directorships with the Ordre des comptables agréés du Québec, CICA, CPA Canada and the Board of Trade Metropolitan Montreal.
+He is currently a member of the Board and Audit Committee of the Laval University Foundation. (e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non- independent directors and members of management are not in attendance.
 If the independent directors hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently completed financial year.
-If the independent directors do not hold such meetings, describe what the board does to facilitate open and candid discussion among its independent directors. directorships with the Ordre des comptables agréés du Québec, CICA, CPA Canada and the Board of Trade Metropolitan Montreal.
-He is currently a member of the Board and Audit Committee of the Laval University Foundation.
+If the independent directors do not hold such meetings, describe what the board does to facilitate open and candid discussion among its independent directors.
 The independent members of the Board do not hold regularly scheduled meetings without the presence of non-independent directors.
 However, such directors are given the opportunity to meet on an ad hoc basis during regularly scheduled Board meetings or otherwise, as appropriate.
 The Board of Directors does not find it necessary to add structures to those that already exist in order to ensure its independence vis-à-vis management.
 Any given director may retain the services of an outside advisor at the Corporation's expense, subject to approval by the Chairman of the Board. (f) Disclose whether or not the chair of the Board is an independent director.
 If the board has a chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities.
 If the board has neither a chair that is independent nor a lead director that is independent, describe what the board does to provide leadership for its independent directors.
 The Chairman of the Board, Claude A. Garcia, is independent.
 The Chairman of the Board, together with the Compensation Committee, is responsible for administering the Board's relationship with management and the CEO.
 The Compensation Committee may convene meetings of the Board without management present whenever at least two members of the Compensation Committee feel it is necessary.
 At least one meeting of independent directors is held in private each year to allow a more open discussion.
 Claude A. Garcia is chair of the Board and chairs these independent meetings whenever they occur. (g) Disclose the attendance record of each director for all board meetings held since the beginning of the issuer's most recently completed financial year.
 2. Board Mandate (a) Disclose the text of the board's written mandate.
-If the board does not have a written mandate, describe how the board delineates its role and responsibilities. e viability of the business of the Corporation.
+If the board does not have a written mandate, describe how the board delineates its role and responsibilities.
+The Board of Directors recognizes its mandate to supervise the management of the Corporation and act in the best interests of the Society and of all shareholders and the best interests of the Corporation.
+The Board of Directors approves all significant decisions that affect the Corporation and its subsidiaries before they are implemented.
+In pursuing this objective, consideration is given to the interests of the shareholders generally as well as those of the other stakeholders in the Corporation, including its employees, and to balancing gain against risk in order to ensure the long term financial viability of the business of the Corporation.